mcanthony/tonic-image-builder/docs/api/LookupTable.md

 Set the number of colors to be used for the concrete scalar to color mapping.

-This will trigger the following change event
+This will trigger the following change event:

 ```js
 {